Sapta666/Speed-Typing-Test-App/README.md

 ## Features

-- **User -Friendly Interface**: A clean and intuitive interface for entering Sudoku puzzles.
+- **User -Friendly Interface**: A clean and intuitive interface for using the application.
 - **Responsive Design**: Works well on both desktop and mobile devices.

 ## Technologies Used